-Awards from the First Generation Fund are made preferentially to those students who are first in their immediate families to pursue post-secondary education and are intended to augment any other scholarships the applicant might receive from the Foundation.
+Awards from the First-Generation Fund are made preferentially to those students who are in the first generation of their immediate families to pursue post-secondary education and are intended to augment any other scholarships the applicant might receive from the Foundation.

 Application to all of these funds may be made using the attached form.
 Our trustees will determine which fund is most applicable to your course of study.